 When you arrive, visit the hotel lobby and pick up a trail map!
 Throughout the trail, there are large boulders with haiku poetry listed in both English and Japanese.
 This is a fun learning opportunity for young kids!
-Do note, the trail is very hilly and not stroller-friendly.
+Do note, that the trail is very hilly and not stroller-friendly.
 If you’re traveling with young children or babies, you may want to consider a hiking pack or baby carrier.

 You can read more about our visit to the Holmes County Open Air Art Museum HERE.

 Heini’s Cheese Factory and Tasting

-Adjacent to the samples are windows which allow you to view the cheese being made.
-The factory is usually active Monday, Wednesdays, and Fridays, but call ahead if you want to make sure you pick the right day for your visit.
+Adjacent to the samples are windows that allow you to view the cheese being made.
+The factory is usually active Monday, Wednesday, and Friday, but call ahead if you want to make sure you pick the right day for your visit.

 If your kids are like mine, they hate shopping.
-One more furniture or craft shop may send them over the edge.
+One more furniture or gift shop may send them over the edge.
 You may be able to change their perspective at Lehman’s Hardware in Kidron.
 There is a LOT for adults to look at – after all this is the premier shopping spot for homesteaders and those desiring a simpler life.
-However, Lehman’s also has unique items, like cookie cutters to fit every holiday, bottled sodas to fit every taste and a unique toy area.
+However, Lehman’s also has unique items, like cookie cutters to fit every holiday, bottled sodas to fit every taste, and a unique toy area.

 A trip to Lehman’s may produce a little whining but could create memories for years to come.
 Buy a six-pack of sodas and have a family taste-testing.
 Purchase a few cookie cutters to create the perfect cut-outs for an upcoming holiday.
 And before you go, grab a picture in the old jail cell or while trying on an Amish hat.

 For more info on visiting Amish Country with kids:

 If you’re looking for things to do with kids that won’t break the bank – Here is my list of FREE things to do in Amish Country with kids.
-If you’re willing to venture a little further?
+If you are willing to venture a little further?
 3 FREE things to do within an hour of Amish Country.
 Need more family-friendly lodging options?
 Check out the Wurthmann House or Bluebird Cottage.